rs3603/FlaskApps/README.md

    ```
    sudo nano /etc/apache2/sites-available/MnistClassifierApp.conf
    ```
-3. Now paste the following configuration code in it
+3. Now paste the following configuration code in it.
+   Note: The paths in the above script may change based on where you clone the repository

 ```
 <VirtualHost *:80>